olesk75/AnimatedGIF/README.md

 ========================

 A very simple class (subclass of tkinter.Label) that displays an animated GIF in a label and runs the animation in a separate thread.
-Written in Python 3 but should work for 2.x (untested).
+Written in Python3 but should work for Python2 as well (untested).

-This allows using animated GIFs together with a normal mainloop() without blocking.
+This allows using animated GIFs together with a normal tkinter mainloop() without blocking.
+Perfect for showing small animated "please wait"/"working"/"downloading" icons while doing other tasks.

 Example usage